 - Nursing-friendly clothes.
 Comfy clothing will allow for easier access, especially when feeding on-the-go.

 - Nipple balm.
-Soothe and nourish nursing nipples with Organic Nipple Balm.
+Soothe and nourish nursing nipples with Organic Nipple Cream.
 (This product is designed for breastfeeding, so there’s no need to wipe off before nursing.)

 - Breast pain relief.
 Using hot or cold packs can help relieve some of the soreness associated with breastfeeding.
 You don’t need a fancy product — a simple warm wash cloth or ice pack will do the trick.